 The .exe extension on a filename indicates an executable file.
 Executable files may, in some cases, harm your computer.
 Therefore, please read below to decide for yourself whether the SBPIMSvc.exe on your computer is a Trojan that you should remove, or whether it is a file belonging to the Windows operating system or to a trusted application.

 The process known as Plug-in Manager Service belongs to software GFI AntiMalware Common SDK Merge Module or VIPRE Antivirus or Sunbelt AntiMalware Common SDK Merge Module by GFI Software (www.gfi.com) or ThreatTrack Security or Sunbelt Software (www.sunbelt-software.com).

 Description: SBPIMSvc.exe is not essential for the Windows OS and causes relatively few problems.
 SBPIMSvc.exe is located in a subfolder of "C:\Program Files".

 The program has no visible window.
-The SBPIMSvc.exe file is a Verisign signed file.
-The file has a digital signature.
-The file is not a Windows system file.
-The software can be uninstalled in the Control Panel.
-Therefore the technical security rating is 10% dangerous.
+The SBPIMSvc.exe file is certified by a trustworthy company.
+SBPIMSvc.exe is not a Windows core file.
+The program can be uninstalled in the Control Panel.
+The file is a Verisign signed file.
+Therefore the technical security rating is 14% dangerous.